Anush2004/Social-Media-Personality-Analysis/README.md

 ### File Structure:
 In `/app/src/main/`:
 - java folder contains all Java code for the frontend.
-- python folder contains social media scraper and BERT model.
+- python folder contains social media scraper and Tokenisers and encoders(Bert) to understand the text and perform downstream task of classification.
 - res folder contains XML layouts for the Android app.